Koonung Creek Reserve: History

 The area has been green open space since before European settlement, being situated in a valley near the Yarra River.
 It was not formally declared as parkland as late as 1966, and its exact date of proclamation is unknown.

 It remained relatively unaffected by suburban development in its immediate vicinity until the construction of the second stage of the Eastern Freeway in 1982.
 To provide some compensation for the significant loss of green space by the construction of the freeway, the Country Roads Board and the affected municipalities of Camberwell and Doncaster & Templestowe planted over 12,000 trees, primarily on the North Balwyn side of the freeway.
 The works also included undergrounding Koonung Creek for 2.4 km to allow for construction of the freeway.
 These works formed the basis for the use of the area as parkland.

 The construction of the freeway through the area also sparked the commencement of a long-standing issue between local residents and the state government on traffic noise.
 Residents and the local council have lobbied the state government for many years to improve noise attenuation measures, particularly on the stretch of the road in Koonung Creek Reserve.
 The lack of any artificial noise barriers, relying instead on small dirt mounds and vegetation, has resulted in noise levels well above the 63 decibel limit for new freeways.

 More recently, the reserve and surrounding parklands were involved in the East West Link project.
 Proposed works for the project included widening the Eastern Freeway by one lane in each direction up to Tram Road.
 The City of Boroondara strongly objected to any potential for parkland to be used in the widening of the road reserve in numerous submissions in 2013 and 2014.

+The North East Link has had a significant impact on the Reserve.
+Despite opposition from local residents and local Council, 65% of the land is now used for construction and storage of materials, scheduled to continue until the planned completion date of 2028.
+Once built approximately 25% of the parkland will be replaced by the widened Eastern Freeway.